Hamiltonian-based graph-state ansatz for variational quantum algorithms: Numerical Experiments

 \subsubsection{N$_2$ molecule}

 In this section, we use an activate space of the minimal basis set (STO-3G) for the nitrogen (N$_2$) molecule, where the molecule has 6-electrons in 12 spin orbitals.
-We use the proposed H-GSA ansatz to calculate eigenvalues of the molecule at four different bond lengths, 0.5, 1.09.
+We use the proposed H-GSA circuit to calculate eigenvalues of the molecule at four different bond lengths, 0.5, 1.09.
 2.0, and 3.0 $\textup{\AA}$.
 We plot the optimization trajectory for these simulations in Fig.~\ref{fig:N2}.

 It can be observed from the plots in Fig.~\ref{fig:N2} that we are able to carry out optimization for all configurations.
 However, we only converge to the exact ground state energy within desired accuracy for the configuration where the nitrogen molecule is close to dissociation.
-For all the other configurations we observe that the energy converge to a value larger than the true ground state energy.
-This is expected behavior as these regimes have higher correlation compared to the one close to dissociation.
-We believe that a layer of the H-GSA ansatz is not expressive enough to represent these highly correlated ground state wavefunctions and we anticipate better energy estimates with repeated layer of the ansatz.
+For all the other configurations we observe that the energy converges to a value larger than the true ground state energy.
+This is expected behavior as these regimes have ground states with higher dynamic correlation compared to the one close to dissociation.
+We believe that a layer of the H-GSA circuit is not expressive enough to represent these highly correlated ground state wavefunctions and we anticipate better energy estimates with repeated layer of the ansatz.